Clay Tile Roof Staggered Cedar Shake Roof Tapersawn Cedar Shake Roof Concrete Tile Roof Roof Areas Asphalt Shingle Roof

 Property Owners should be properly informed of everything that is listed here in our roofkey Roofing Guidelines web page.
 Property Owners should also be informed of the risks involved if they should choose to Opt Out of any of our roofkey Roofing Guidelines that are not required by their local City/County Building Department.
 If the Property Owner does elect to Opt Out of any of the roofkey Roofing Guidelines, we will write a Conditional PASS Final Roof Inspection Report.
 Our Conditional PASS Final Roof Inspection Report will list any items from our roofkey Roofing Guidelines that were Opted Out of by the Property Owners but will contain the words "However this roof PASSES our Final Roof Inspection because we understand that the Property Owners have Opted Out of the above listed roofkey Roofing Guidelines and/or Corrections/Observations."

-Again, Property Owners may Opt Out of some of the roofkey Roofing Guidelines listed below at their own risk they are not required by their Local Building Department.
+Again, Property Owners may Opt Out of some of the roofkey Roofing Guidelines listed below at their own risk that are not required by their Local Building Department.
 However, if you, the Property Owner, incur damage as a result of your choice to opt out of any of the roofkey Roofing Guidelines remember it is at your own risk, not the Roofing Contractor's responsibility to fix it.

 We highly recommend that you, the Property Owner, do not Opt Out of any of the roofkey Roofing Guidelines even if one or more are not recognized or enforced by your Local Building Department.
 City/County Building Departments can and do make mistakes causing litigation between Property Owners or litigation between the Roofing Contractor and the Property Owner.